 These are by no means the only places at which you can enjoy the canal, and a visit to any will make an interesting excursion for an afternoon out.
 Another alternative is to see much of the canal from the towpath as you walk the 73 miles of the Great Glen Way from Fort William to Inverness.

-relaxation watching the world go by, or opt to take part in a range of outdoor
+relax, watch the world go by, or opt to participate in a range of outdoor activities

-music, our very popular Walk the Great Glen week, plus Country Walking and
+season of supplying cruises from Walk the Great Glen week, plus Country Walking;

-one wide and one standard berth, a powerful hot shower, wash hand basin,
+6 cabins, each with one wide and one standard berth, a powerful hot shower, included

-superior quality toilet, opening window, reading lights, hanging lockers and
+in the private facilities, opening window, reading lights, hanging lockers and shelving.